Safeguarding Reviews (SARs & CSPRs) and Rapid Review process

 Anyone can make a referral for a SAR using the following form

-SAR reports and documents published by this Board:
+SAR reports and documents published by this Board and other Berkshire Boards:

 The Children and Social Work Act 2017 introduced a new duty for the Safeguarding Partners (Local Authorities, Police and CCGs) to make arrangements with other organisations to protect and safeguard children.
 The Act requires that these arrangements identify and respond to the needs of children in the area, and identify the learning arising from Child Safeguarding Practice Reviews (CSPRs) which raise issues of importance in relation to the area.

 The Child Safeguarding Practice Review Panel guidance can be found here.

 There is also guidance available on the pan Berks Policy & Procedures website

 Anyone can make a referral for a CSPR using the form